GabriellGds/go-orders/README.md

 and enter your user credentials.
 Click on ‘Execute’.
 If the credentials are valid, the API will return an authentication token in the header response.

 3. **Use the Token**: To access protected routes, you need to include the authentication token in your requests.
-In the Swagger UI, you can input your token by clicking on the ‘Authorization’ button.
+In the Swagger UI, you can input your token by clicking on the ‘Authorize’ button.
 A dialog box will appear where you can enter your token.

 ## Running the Tests